airqualitystation/firmware/README.md

 # Air Quality Station :: Firmware
 This repository contains the RIOT firmware of the Air Quality Station project.
-You'll find three folders: drivers mainCode and examples.
+You'll find three folders: _drivers mainCode and examples_.
 * _drivers_ contains all the modifications that we have brought in the driver folder of RIOT OS.
 * _examples_ contains all the applications test that we have made to study the RIOT features.
 * _mainCode_ contains the main application of the project called Air_quality.